DoMore! - A project for cancer patients and society

 Using big data and deep learning through neural networks, we can now map a tumour's heterogeneity.
 "Training" computers on existing patients data to recognise cancer, the researchers can get a better idea about the treatment options for the patient already at the time of diagnosis.

-Today, four years after the startup, DoMore! represents a complete diagnostic system capable of predicting the outcome for the patient based on data from previous patients.
+Today, four years after the startup, DoMore! represents a complete diagnostic system capable of predicting the outcome for the cancer patient based on data from previous patients.

 By "training" computers to recognise cancer, we can now get a safer and faster prognosis based on existing patient data.
 New and groundbreaking methods will give the specialist a better basis for choosing the right treatment options for the patient already at diagnosis.